 - Increasing quality by professional development of early childhood teachers.

 We work closely with the Council for Professional Recognition to help early childhood teachers get Child Development Associate Credentials (CDA).
-Our unique program; Fast Track CDA helps CDA candidates obtain classes, preperation of paperwork and practice for the final test.
+Our unique program; Fast Track CDA helps CDA candidates obtain classes, preparation of paperwork and practice for the final test.

 Since establishment of Department of Early Learning and its Managed Education and Registry Information Tool (MERIT), we work to provide the highest quality practical training.
 Our signature correspondence courses are based on the newest research in the area of Early Childhood Education.
-They are a valuable resource for the childcare professionals in the Seattle area and throughout the country.
+They are a valuable resource for the childcare professionals in the Seattle area and throughout the world.

 - About the President and Founder

-As the Executive Director of CFCF in New York, Tatiana developed innovative curricula for CDA and State mandated training, with specific emphasis in science, puppetry, social skills, discipline, child development, parent involvement, and successful business development.
+As the Executive Director of CCF in New York, Tatiana developed innovative curriculum for CDA and State mandated training, with specific emphasis in science, puppetry, social skills, discipline, child development, parent involvement, and successful business development.
 In addition, she created a training institute, managed a team of community trainers, oversaw a federal early childhood feeding program, as well as personally participating in the writing, directing and performing of puppet shows to assist traumatized children in the wake of the 9/11 terrorist attacks.

-Tatiana moved to the Seattle area of Washington in 2002, where she continued her role as Executive Director of CFCF bringing her expertise and experience to this Northwest community.
+Tatiana moved to the Seattle area of Washington in 2002, where she continued her role as Executive Director of CCF bringing her expertise and experience to this Northwest community.
 Seeing a serious need, she developed the innovative CDA Success Program, designed to help family childcare providers and daycare center employees navigate all of the requirements for successfully earning their CDA Credentials.
 She developed CDA Fast Track a personalized CDA preparation program designed for experienced early childhood professionals who had accumulated classes from different sources and were ready to combine it all in a Child Development Associate Credential.

 Tatiana is registered as an advanced trainer with Washington State Department of Children, Youth and Families.
 She developed curriculum for more than 21 classes that she was able to deliver to more than 700 early childhood teachers in person and in a correspondence form.